NDT Weld Testing Services

 Weld testing is a service we provide on all of your components with weldments to make sure that your end product is fully operational and safe.
 We focus on some of the most reliable types of non-destructive weld testing (NDT).

 Nondestructive testing is a method comprised of the inspection, testing or evaluation of components and assemblies.
 It is used to find any potential defects and discontinuities, while still maintaining the functionality of the custom fabrication, component or assembly.

 These critical NDT testing services safeguard your delivery and process systems.
 One flaw in a weld can set off a series of events that damages or destroys an entire system.
 For example, we perform in-house NDT on three-pass heat exchanger hydrogen fuel cells for vehicles, so when they are delivered, we are confident they are secure.

 Weld testing to detect potential leaks is a great way to keep costs under control, as man hours are saved when damage-free components are in place.
 Plus, the cost of materials can be controlled by not having to re-purchase them once a leak has caused damage to a system.
 NDTs include, Liquid Penetrant Testing, Radiographic Testing, Ultrasonic Testing, Magnetic Particle Testing and other methods.

-Axenics generally employs three non-destructive weld testing methods to verify your welded components are free from any leaks or damage points:
+Axenics generally employs two non-destructive weld testing methods to verify your welded components are free from any leaks or damage points:

 1. Visual Weld Testing